HenrikBengtsson/jottr.org-blogdown/content/post/2021-04-05-future-kubernetes.md

 ## Step 1: Start the Kubernetes cluster

-Here I assume you have already installed (a) the command line interface to Google Cloud, (b) the `kubectl` interface for interacting with Kubernetes, and (c) `helm` for installing Helm charts (i.e., Kubernetes packages).
+Here I assume you have already installed:
+  - the command line interface to Google Cloud,
+  - the `kubectl` interface for interacting with Kubernetes, and
+  - `helm` for installing Helm charts (i.e., Kubernetes packages).

 Installation details can be found in the [future-kubernetes] repository.

 First we'll start our cluster (the first part of Step 1 in Figure 1):